Department of Religious Studies

 Asian Religious Traditions

-Tali is a fifth year PhD student in ART.
+Tali is a PhD candidate in ART.
 She earned her BA from Beijing Language and Culture University (BLCU), with a degree in Chinese language.
 She also earned an MA from BLCU in Teaching Chinese as a Second Language and an additional MA in East Asian Studies from Washington University in St. Louis.
 Her intellectual interests are related to women’s religious lives and religious praxis during the Song dynasty (960-1279).
 More specifically, she is interested in the interrelation of gender and religious spaces and places in the Jiangnan area (Southeast China) during the Southern Song (1127-1279).
 Her research employs a variety of sources including geographical materials such as local gazetteers,narratives from the Song’s largest zhiguai (tales of the strange) collection, The Record of the Listener, as well as miscellaneous writings (biji) by Song literati.
 Some of the questions she is interested in are related to women’s mobility through the landscape, their participation in religious meaning-making in relation to religious spaces such as temples and shrines, and the way in which gender relations might have shaped religious spaces and places (and vice versa).

 Religions of the Ancient Mediterranean